threecuptea/spark2_emr/README.md

        This means 6 full ALS cycles and each cycle running maxIter 20.
 I apply the result to test data set to make sure the best model is not over-fitting or under-fitting.
 Then I refit the best parameters to full rating set.
        I called the result augmented model.
 Then I used augmented model to get recommendation for a test userId=6001.
-       There are two approaches and both require join rating and movie partially.
+       There are two approaches and both require join with movie partially.
 Finally I stored recommendForAllUsers of 25 movies to file in parquet format.
 See the details in MovieLensALSEmr.

    c.
 The best result is 15 min that I got by using 2 m3.2xlarge nodes which has 16vcore and 23040MB memory each.
-       I use the followings
+       I use EMR 5.13.0 that comes with Spark 2.3.0.
+For some reason, its parallism better and the performance is far better than 5.17.0 that comes with Spark 2.3.1.
+I use the followings.
+I did try c3.4xlarge which has the same specs. of vcore as well as memory but better computing power with cost of 1.5 times.
+That finish in 11 min

       --num-executors,6,--executor-cores,5,--executor-memory,6200m, --conf,spark.executor.extraJavaOptions='-XX:ThreadStackSize=2048',--conf,spark.sql.shuffle.partitions=40,--conf,spark.default.parallelism=40